cyborr/cyborr/README.md

  Donations:

-     If you want to support me you can do thru https://estebansuarez.xyz/donar
+     If you want to support me you can do thru:

+     https://estebansuarez.xyz/donar